The School of Medicine: At a Crossroads

 Multiple-choice quizzes, course reviews, mock exams, study tips…

 Led by upperclassmen in medicine, pharmacy, dentistry, or midwifery, the health tutoring program brings together nearly 250 tutors trained in the fundamentals of teaching.
 Their role: to support students enrolled in the First Year of Common Health Studies (PACES), which culminates in one of the most selective entrance exams.
-And the results speak for themselves: “A student who has benefited from tutoring sees their chances of passing the exam increase sixfold—a figure equivalent to that of students who have attended a preparatory class,” says Mathieu Bauer, president of the FED, which brings together various health tutoring associations.
+And the results speak for themselves: “A student who has benefited from tutoring sees their chances of passing the entrance exam increase sixfold—a figure equivalent to that of students who have attended a preparatory program,” says Mathieu Bauer, president of the FED, which brings together the various health tutoring associations.
 Funded by the university, this program mobilizes faculty members each year to provide training for the tutors.